mavropalias/icon-of-com/content/blog/getting-started-with-deep-learning/index.md

 ## Data Science courses

 One of the challenges in Deep Learning is working with data.
 As mentioned earlier, expect to spend much of your time gathering, cleaning up and preparing data with [Pandas](https://pandas.pydata.org/)/[Jupyter Notebooks](https://jupyter.org)/etc for your models.

-For that reason, a good understanding of Python's data science toolbox will be beneficial to your DL workflow.
+For this reason, a good understanding of Python's data science toolbox will be beneficial to your DL workflow.

 Here are a few resources that I found useful.
 They're not of critical importance as you're starting out with Deep Learning.
 Keep them in mind for later use, when you feel there are gaps in your knowledge that you need to fill.